H. pylori

 - Can probiotics treat H. pylori?

 - Not on their own.
-Some Lactobacillus and Saccharomyces boulardii strains alongside antibiotics improve eradication rates by 5 to 10 percent and reduce side effects of the antibiotics.
+Saccharomyces boulardii alongside antibiotics improves eradication rates by around 10 percent and reduces side effects of the antibiotics; single-strain Lactobacillus has not shown a clear eradication benefit.
 They are an adjunct, not a replacement.

 - Does H. pylori cause IBS?